bcrowell/election/README.md

 a toss-up, L>0 is favorable to the democrats.
 For example, a state that leans slightly to the democrats would have L=+1, while a reasonably safe republican state like Montana is -2.
 These values are multiplied by a factor that is automatically calculated so that for swing states, their spread is the same as the spread in the polling results.
+The result is taken as the expected value of the vote difference.
 For example, in July of 2020, this scaling factor, c, comes out to be 3.0, meaning that if a state has L=+1, the democratic candidate is expected to win by 3 points.

-These could also have just been taken directly from polling, but I decided to put more emphasis on experts' opinions.
+These expected values could instead have been taken directly from polling, but I decided to put more emphasis on experts' opinions.
 In July 2020, these expert opinions seem to predict that a lot of states will behave more according to their partisan voting index than indicated by current polls, i.e.,they are expecting a regression toward historical behavior between now and the election.